I was hankering for a real adventure. I wanted something a little different, a little daring, and I found it with The

-When we arrived at the hole, the massive crater was filled with trees that had the density of a head of broccoli, making it almost impossible to see the bottom, though we could tell the bottom was a long way down.
+When we arrived at the hole, the massive crater was filled with trees that had the density of a head of broccoli, making it almost impossible to see the bottom, though it was obvious the bottom was a long way down.
 Across from us, we could see white jagged rocks peeking from behind thick vegetation and the top half of a black arch that formed the mouth of the cave.

 As we explored our surroundings we found the terrain a bit tricky.
 Large rocks and a twist of exposed tree roots made it difficult to navigate, not to mention the fact that we were situated on a 45-degree incline.
 Gravity kept pulling us towards the hole.
 We quickly adapted by leaning uphill when walking, grabbing branches along the way to use as an anchor.
 One wrong step and any of us could’ve rolled right off the ledge.
 Some people in the group just sat down, unwillingly to risk it.